Skip to main content

 IT Specialist Simulator was developed by Pixel Team RED.

 IT Specialist Simulator has received mostly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its stability.
+Most players liked IT Specialist Simulator for its gameplay but disliked it for its stability.

 IT Specialist Simulator is a single player game.